Restaurant Stocks and the Rise of Food Halls

 Restaurant companies that understand this shift will have an advantage.
 Investors who recognize the pattern early can find stocks that benefit from the new model.

-The problem introduced at the start of this article becomes clear now: most investors look at restaurant stocks through an old lens.
+Most investors look at restaurant stocks through an old lens.
 They focus on store counts, same‑store sales, and expansion plans.
 But the rise of food halls shows that growth can come from smaller footprints, flexible formats, and rapid experimentation.

 The solution is to evaluate restaurant stocks not just by their current footprint, but by their adaptability.
 The brands that thrive in food hall environments may be the ones that lead the next decade of restaurant growth.